 The inevitable Xmas Vegas is set.
 Booked the flight and hotel tonight.
 Was waiting for a good flight deal and found one for a late flight in on Saturday night the 20th, will arrive at about 10:30p.
 Wasn't digging the early AF morning flights in, too much trouble waiting around to get into the room.
 This way I'll have the room ready at arrival, can just print a key and head up, and be settled in for a full 5 day trip.
 Then it's an out time on the fly out day of around 11a, home by a reasonable time and no waiting around in the room to head to the airport, which I hate. $154 all in for the flights, which is damn good for Xmas week.
 The room will be an Executive King Suite at the Grand.
 Newly remodeled, they look a lot brighter and airier that the rather dour old Exec suites.
 Comped for 4 of the 6 nights, all in after taxes and removed resort fees it's around $180.
 Adding the extra night means about $100 over the suite I had booked at MB, but it's still a hell of a dea...

 Upgrade.
 I'm getting the foo-foo new "Iconic" MGM Rewards card.
 Figured it only makes sense, the benefits far outweigh the $249 annual fee.
-Bennies below. -10,000 Tier Credits after spending $5,000 in the first 3 billing cycles of account opening. -6x points and tier credits per $1 spent at MGM Rewards Destinations; 2x points and tier credits per $1 spent at hotels, dining, gas stations, and grocery stores; and 1x points and tier credits on all other purchases. -$200 resort credit upon account opening and annually on card anniversary. -Annual award night of up to $250 in value when you spend $25,000 on the card in the previous year. -10,000 Tier Credit bonus annually at card anniversary with $25,000 in card spend during the previous year. -Global Entry or TSA PreCheck credit, available every 4 years. -Priority Pass lounge membership. -Trip delay insurance, no foreign transaction fees, and more.
-Plus all the normal benefits that came with the standard card.
-Pretty solid ...
+Bennies below. - 10,000 Tier Credits after spending $5,000 in the first 3 billing cycles of account opening.
+I guess fucking not. -6x points and tier credits per $1 spent at MGM Rewards Destinations; 2x points and tier credits per $1 spent at hotels, dining, gas stations, and grocery stores; and 1x points and tier credits on all other purchases. -$200 resort credit upon account opening and annually on card anniversary. -Annual award night of up to $250 in value when you spend $25,000 on the card in the previous year. -10,000 Tier Credit bonus annually at card anniversary with $25,000 in card spend during the previous year. -Global Entry or TSA PreCheck credit, available every 4 years. -Priority Pass lounge membership. -Trip delay insurance, no foreign transaction fees, and more.
+Plus all the normal benefits that came with the standa...

 Comments